Yermin9/seL4/BEPS_TODO.md

     - Only allow original capability
     - Changed how this is invoked.
 Must be invoked via Cnode style
     - Still need to set manual reference
+    - Currently working in cnode.c
 - Alteration of SC parameters
 - All revocation or deletion operations

 TODO: Wrap everything in ifdef CONFIG_ENDPOINT_THRESHOLDS -- Actually use CONFIG_KERNEL_IPCTHRESHOLDS
+Config options is -DKernelIpcThresholds

 TODO: Put a CONFIG_KERNEL_MCS 1 at the top of tcb.c